hizbi-github/Drones/README.md

 This is a small guide that contains some information about drones/quadcopters that I collected during my internship.

 Here, the "Hexatron" refers to the product that was being designed.
-It was a hexapod base with elements of quadcopter integreted into it.
+It was a hexapod base with elements of quadcopter integrated into it.

-Its purpose was to navigate tough terrains where it was difficult for the humans.
+Its purpose was to navigate tough terrains where it was difficult for the humans to do so.

 NOTE: The idea for Hexatron wasn't originally mine.
 I was just tasked to work on the drone part.